Welcome to Carpenter Headquarters!

 Is Being a Carpenter a Good Job to Pursue?

 According to the latest projection of US BLS, the growth for this trade will continue to climb 8% from the year 2016 to 2026.
 Your skills will always be marketable.
-You could work construction of building and highways, home building and remodeling.
+You could work construction of buildings and highways, home building and remodeling.
 The main driver of the increase in demand is population growth and the necessity for building houses and homes.
 The opportunities are endless.

 The trade pays well.
 According to the latest report of Salary.com, the average salary of carpenters is $54,634.
 But the number ranges from $47,183 and $62,970 depending on some factors such as your number of years in the field, the certification you’ve acquired, the state where you are working, and other relevant skills you can apply for the job.